DUNE/dune-justin/docs/overview.md

 ### Request Lifecycle

-The central concept of justIn is the request, which describes how some data processing activity is to be carried out.
-Requests are submitted by users (which may include members of a central production team) to the [justIn database](database.md), where it progresses through several states.
+The central concept of justIN is the request, which describes how some data processing activity is to be carried out.
+Requests are submitted by users (which may include members of a central production team) to the [justIN database](database.md), where it progresses through several states.
 For example: draft > submitted > running > paused > running > finished.
 Human intervention is needed for some transitions, e.g., from submitted to